Frequently Asked Questions About Health Professions Advising

 Professional schools are wary of applicants who must withdraw from classes, especially when there is no compelling explanation or if it occurs often.
 There are many factors to consider before taking a W, such as the effect it will have on future courses, the grade you might receive should you stay in a course and the reason why you may need to withdraw.
 It is recommended you discuss this decision with your academic advisor if you have questions about this decision.

 All applicants should acquire sufficient life experience before applying to professional school.
-Some students can do this undertaken in a shorter period of time than others, but it is generally advisable for students to remain in school and fully embrace all the unique experiences available to an undergraduate.
+Some students can do this undertaking in a shorter period of time than others, but it is generally advisable for students to remain in school and fully embrace all the unique experiences available to an undergraduate.
 However, there are always exceptions, such as financial concerns or interesting opportunities after graduation.
 These can be addressed best on a case by case basis.

 The answer depends on what is the GPA.
 If the GPA is marginal, one may need to consider an extra year and take some rigorous courses to demonstrate one's true academic potential.
 Another choice is a graduate program, or a post baccalaureate program at one of the medical/dental schools.
-There must be a clear demonstration of an improvement which should represent your true academic potential, which is competitive.
+There must be a clear demonstration of an improvement, which should represent your true academic potential, which is competitive.

 If the GPA is extremely poor and involves academic probation or suspension, then one may need to sit down with an individual in an admissions office (for the health professional school of your choice) and develop a strategy to demonstrate improvement.